 Running the Sage MAS 200 server component on a Windows Vista machine is not supported.
-Similarly, running Sage MAS 90 as a server on a Windows Vista machine (peer-to-peer) is also not supported.
-The server components should be run on machines that are running as dedicated servers (such as Windows Server 2003 and Windows 2000 Server).
-Sage MAS 200 workstation components can be installed on a Windows Vista machine using the methods described in the applicable Installation Options section of this document.
+Similarly, running Sage MAS 90 as a server on a Windows Vista machine (peer-to-peer) is supported only if SMB2 is disabled.
+For information on steps needed to disable SMB2, refer to Resolution ID# 500345.
+Also, see the Sage MAS 90 ERP Supported Platform Matrix for Peer-to-Peer support details when running in Windows Vista.
 Sage MAS 90 workstation components can be installed on a Windows Vista machine with no additional modifications; however, third-party applications that run locally on a given workstation may not be compatible with Windows Vista or Sage MAS 90 if you are not running in Elevated and Compatibility modes.